thu-ml/tianshou/docs/04_contributing/04_contributing.rst

 -------------------------------

 **Windows**:
-Since the repository contains symbolic links, make sure to set the following git configuration:
+Since the repository contains symbolic links, make sure this is supported:

-  * Enable symlinks for this repository: `git config core.symlinks true`
+  * Enable Windows Developer Mode to allow symbolic links to be created: Search Start Menu for "Developer Settings" and enable "Developer Mode"
-  * Enable developer mode to allow symlinks to be created: Search Start Menu for "Developer Settings" and enable "Developer Mode"
+  * Enable symbolic links for this repository: ``git config core.symlinks true``
-  * Re-checkout the current git state: `git checkout .`
+  * Re-checkout the current git state: ``git checkout .``

 PEP8 Code Style Check and Formatting